Abjad/abjad/README.md

 Dependencies
 ------------

-Abjad depends on the following programs:
+Abjad depends on the following binaries:

     * Python 2.7
-    * LilyPond 2.14 or newer
+    * LilyPond 2.16 or newer
+    * Graphviz (optional, for documentation)

+and on the following Python packages:

+    * configobj
+    * ply
+    * pytest
+    * sphinx

 For Abjad to install and run properly, you must already have both Python 2.7 and LilyPond installed in your computer.